mnov88/enforcement/raw_data/AI_analysis/AI-prompt-very-important.md

 ## SECTION 1: BASIC CASE METADATA

 **Question 1:** What is the country of the deciding authority?
 **Answer 1:** Two-letter ISO code
-Allowed values: AT or BE or BG or HR or CY or CZ or DE or DK or EE or ES or FI or FR or GB or GR or HU or IE or IS or IT or LI or LT or LU or LV or MT or NL or NO or PL or PT or RO or SE or SI or SK
+Allowed values: AT or BE or BG or HR or CY or CZ or DE or DK or EE or EL or ES or FI or FR or GB or GR or HU or IE or IS or IT or LI or LT or LU or LV or MT or NL or NO or PL or PT or RO or SE or SI or SK

 **Question 2:** What is the name of the deciding authority?
 **Answer 2:** Official name as stated in decision (e.g., "CNIL" or "Norwegian Data Protection Authority")